Location-Driven Beamforming for RIS-Assisted Near-Field Communications: Conclusions

 \begin{IEEEbiography}[{ }]{Wenchi Cheng} received his B.S. and Ph.D. degrees in telecommunication engineering from Xidian University in 2008 and 2013, respectively, where he is a full professor.
-He was a visiting scholar with the Department of Electrical and Computer Engineering, Texas A\&M University, College Station, from 2010 to 2011.
-His current research interests include B5G/6G wireless networks, emergency wireless communications, and OAM based wireless communications.
+He was a Visiting Scholar with the Department of Electrical and Computer Engineering, Texas A\&M University, College Station, TX, USA, from 2010 to 2011.
 He has published more than 150 international journal and conference papers in the IEEE JSAC, IEEE magazines, and IEEE transactions, and at conferences including IEEE INFOCOM, GLOBECOM, ICC, and more.
-He has served or is serving as an Associate Editor for the IEEE Systems Journal, IEEE Communications Letters, and IEEE Wireless Communications Letters, as the Wireless Communications Symposium Co-Chair for IEEE ICC 2022 and IEEE GLOBECOM 2020, the Publicity Chair for IEEE ICC 2019, and the Next Generation Networks Symposium Chair for IEEE ICCC 2019. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Jingqing Wang} received the B.S. degree from Northwestern Polytechnical University, in Electronics and Information Engineering and the Ph.D. degree from Texas A\&M University, College Station, in Computer Engineering in 2022.
+He received the IEEE ComSoc Asia-Pacific Outstanding Young Researcher Award in 2021, the URSI Young Scientist Award in 2019, the Young Elite Scientist Award of CAST, and four IEEE journal/conference best papers.
+His current research interests include emergency wireless communications and orbital-angular-momentum-based wireless communications. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Jingqing Wang} received the B.S. degree from Northwestern Polytechnical University, in Electronics and Information Engineering and the Ph.D. degree from Texas A\&M University, College Station, in Computer Engineering in 2022.
 She is currently a Lecturer with Xidian University.
 She has published more than 60 international journal and conference papers in IEEE JOURNAL ON SELECTED AREAS IN COMMUNICATIONS, IEEE magazines, IEEE TRANSACTIONS, IEEE INFOCOM, GLOBECOM, WCNC, and ICC.
 She won the Best Paper Award from the IEEE GLOBECOM in 2020 and 2014, respectively.
 Her current research interests focus on next generation mobile wireless network technologies, statistical delay and error-rate bounded QoS provisioning, 6G mURLLC, information-theoretic analyses of FBC, emerging machine learning techniques. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Wei Zhang} received the Ph.D. degree in electronic engineering from The Chinese University of Hong Kong in 2005.
 He is currently a Professor with the School of Electrical Engineering and Telecommunications, University of New South Wales, Sydney, NSW, Australia.
 He has published more than 200 articles and holds five U.S. patents.
 His research interests include millimetre wave communications and massive MIMO.
 He is the Vice Director of the IEEE ComSoc Asia Pacific Board.
 He serves as an Area Editor for the IEEE TRANSACTIONS ON WIRELESS COMMUNICATIONS and the Editor-in-Chief for \emph{Journal of Communications and Information Networks}. \end{IEEEbiography}